tshepang/blog/content/2012 movie review.md

 The **best female performance** is a tie between Annette Bening & Julianne Moore in [The Kids Are All Right].
-Runner-up is Charlotte Gainsbourg in [The Science of Sleep], who is just about the movie\'s saving grace.
+Runner-up is Charlotte Gainsbourg in [The Science of Sleep], who is just about the movie's saving grace.

 The best **child performance** is by Dakota Goyo, the son in [Real Steel], while the best **cast** is in [The Iron Lady].

-My favorite **voice acting** is Tom Hardy (Bane) ([The Dark Knight Rises]), even though it\'s hard to hear at times.
+My favorite **voice acting** is Tom Hardy (Bane) ([The Dark Knight Rises]), even though it's hard to hear at times.

 characters
 ==========